 Duty of Members to Report

-There may also be times when a Registered Psychiatric Nurse is concerned about the practice or conduct of another Registered Psychiatric Nurse.
+There may be other times when an RPN is concerned about the practice or conduct of another RPN.
 The first course of action in these cases might be to talk to the other RPN directly or to talk to your employer.
-These concerns may also be reported to the CRPNM.

-If you are an RPN and would like to discuss an issue or if you are unsure if you should report an issue to the College, please call the CRPNM Exectuive Director or Practice Consultant to assist you.
+If you are an RPN and would like to discuss the issue or if you are not sure whether an incident should be reported to the College, contact the College’s Registrar or Deputy Registrar.

 If a Complaint is Filed Against You

-The CRPNM must review all written complaints made against its members.
-You will be informed if a complaint is made about you.
-You will receive a copy of the complaint.
-Only special circumstances would prevent this from happening.
+You will be informed if a complaint or a mandatory employer report is made about you.
+You will receive a copy of the complaint and will be asked to respond in writing.

-The Investigation Committee will decide how to address the issue based on the options they have under section 23(1) of the Registered Psychiatric Nurses Act.
-Once the decision is made, you will be informed of the Committee's decision in writing.
+Once a decision is made, you will be informed of the decision in writing.
 The complainant is also informed of the decision.